Build Host Constraints

 zypper: modalias matching

 A module alias is an identifier that exists if the respective hardware was found by the kernel on this system.
 The package manager can use this information to match package(s) that holds a reference to the alias name and installs it automatically.
 For example: Automatically install a driver package if the respective hardware is present.
-In zypper this behavior is by default enabled.
-When building an image this feature can be unwanted and lead to interesting side effects.
-As it’s required to build the image on some host, there is also some hardware available during build.
+In zypper, this behavior is by default enabled.
+When building an image, this feature can be unwanted and lead to interesting side effects.
+As it’s required to build the image on some host, there is also some hardware available during the build.
 This must not necessarily be the same or compatible hardware the image is expected to run on later.
-For example: The buildhost has a nvidia graphics card.
-An image build process would install the nvidia driver package due to the modalias match.
-The image is expected to run on a system without a nvidia card.
+For example, the build host has a NVIDIA graphics card.
+An image build process would install the NVIDIA driver package due to the modalias match.
+The image is expected to run on a system without an NVIDIA card.
 The build process would install unneeded software.
-To switch off modalias matching in zypper follow these steps:
+To switch off modalias matching in zypper, follow these steps:

 Add a